voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 <img src="/assets/article_images/2016-09-21-what-is-liquid-democracy/voting_power_graphic.png" style="background-color: #252525; border-radius: 3px; float: right; margin-left: 28px; padding: 25px; width: 250px;" />

 In a liquid democracy, voting power passes transitively, from one person to the next.
-This means that if you pick your close friend John, and he proxies to his smart coworker Alex, Alex can vote for all three of you.
+This means that if you pick your close friend Sam, and they proxy to their smart coworker Alex, Alex can vote for all three of you.

 This allows for a network of much closer connections, rewarding the most trusted people.